tommasobicego/RunAnalysisGetCleanData/README.md

     }

 **giveMeTestSet**
-function that returns the complete set of data contained by the directory test, and already formatted.
+function that returns the complete set of data contained by the directory test, and already formatted in a data.table.

     giveMeTestSet <- function(){
       ytest <- readytest()